 \subsection{Main Results}

 This section presents the main results on prediction at discharge and early prediction.
 As admission type classification has limited usage in real-world scenarios, we do not include it in the comparison of main results but use it in the discussion of task conditioning.
-The full results for all the four tasks are reported in the appendix.

 \paragraph{Early Prediction} Table~\ref{tab:early} shows the results of patient outcome prediction from early notes.
 In both progressive and ultimate prediction, our proposed method outperforms three baselines in most cases.
 The baseline models are relatively stronger in tasks with fewer classes.
 For example, MT-BERT and MT-RAM produce a relatively good prediction on readmission, while their performance for multi-class diagnosis prediction is much worse than our proposed method.
 Furthermore, our proposed method can make more stable predictions in most cases according to the standard deviation.
 Our method outperforms the baselines by a relatively large margin in terms of the average scores of three prediction tasks.